fleetssl/whmcs_hook/README.md

 The result of the hook execution will be written to the WHMCS activity log.

 ## Testing
-You may optionally test the hook file:
+You may optionally test the hook file (you will first need to uncomment the function at the bottom):

 ```
 php le4cp_whmcs_hook.php <hostname of cPanel server> <root access hash with spaces and newlines removed> <username>